microsoft/pxt-adafruit/docs/reference/serial/write-value.md

 ### Example: streaming data

-The sample below sends the temperature and light level every 10 seconds.
+Every 10 seconds, the example below sends the temperature and light level to the serial port.

 ```blocks
 basic.forever(() => {